 It’s no coincidence that, at a time when we can look forward to significantly longer retirements than ever before, ‘grey’ divorce is also on the rise.
 Retirement often results in a change of dynamic between partners.
 Over the years, the demands of work and family can cause a couple to go their separate ways and evolve into different people.
 All of a sudden retirement throws you back together again – sometimes it works, sometimes it doesn’t!

 Also, there is the fact that the concept of entering a new phase of life causes most people to re-examine all aspects of their lives, including personal relationships.
 And for many the glue of raising children together loses its bond once the kids are gone – those who have stayed together ‘for the children’ are now in a position to start a new life.

-We’ve all heard of the mid life crisis, but there can definitely be a similar crisis associated with the transition into retirement.
-Both men and women can experience feelings of inadequacy, irrelevancy or depression – how significant this is depends on how your see yourself and how much you have defined your value by the work you do (this topic is addressed more fully elsewhere in the book).
+We’ve all heard of the mid-life crisis, but there can definitely be a similar crisis associated with the transition into retirement.
+Both men and women can experience feelings of inadequacy, irrelevancy or depression – how significant this depends on how you see yourself and how much you have defined your value by the work you do (this topic is addressed more fully elsewhere in the book).